gnembon/fabric-carpet/docs/scarpet/api/Auxiliary.md

   * `app_name` - current app name or `null` if its a default app
   * `app_list` - list of all loaded apps excluding default commandline app
   * `app_scope` - scope of the global variables and function.
 Available options is `player` and `global`
-  * `app_player` - returns a player list that have app run under them.
+  * `app_players` - returns a player list that have app run under them.
 For `global` apps, the list is always empty

  Relevant world related properties
   * `world_name` - name of the world